Translate

 These young birds depend on the adults for two years after they fledge.
 This often causes the parent birds to have the problem of building a second massive nest in the interim year.

-Perfect photograph for identifying a vast and long-winged Lammergeier, up to 2.83mtrs or 9ft3ins of wingspan and the long wedge-shaped tail.
+This is a perfect photograph for identifying a vast and long-winged Lammergeier, with a wingspan of up to 2.83mtrs or 9ft3ins and a long wedge-shaped tail.

 That was it!
 We still had the long trek back down the mountains.